asseco-voice/laravel-containers/README.md

 In order to use this repository the following must be done:

-1. Publish the package migrations with `php artisan vendor:publish --tag="asseco-container-migrations"` and tweak it, if needed.
 1. Each model which requires container support should use ``Containable`` trait.
 1. Run ``php artisan asseco:containers`` which will generate migrations for models having `Containable` trait.
 1. Run ``php artisan migrate`` to migrate generated migrations

+If you'd like to customize original package migrations, you can publish package configuration with `php artisan vendor:publish --tag="asseco-containers"`.
+You can then tweak published migration, but be sure to set in the configuration file ``'runs_migrations' => false`` so that package migrations don't run at the same time with your custom ones.

 **Additional notes**:
 - first time migrating, independently of containable trait, a